CodeFHD/OptiCore/README.md

 Hint: slightly bevel all edges to give a realistic segemented look due to real imperfections of sharp corners.

+### Siemens Star

+Creates a Siemens Star, a typical MTF or contrast test object.

+The structure can be created open ended, or surrounded by a solid cylinder wall and the Siemens Star cut out as a negative Structure.

 ## Optomechanics

 ### Breadboard